-Like most atypical antipsychotic medicines, Lurasidone Sandoz is not recommended for use during pregnancy.
-However, if you need to take Lurasidone Sandoz during your pregnancy, your doctor will discuss with you the benefits and risks of taking it.
+Like most atypical antipsychotic medicines, APO-Lurasidone is not recommended for use during pregnancy.
+However, if you need to take APO-Lurasidone during your pregnancy, your doctor will discuss with you the benefits and risks of taking it.

-Tell your doctor if you are breast-feeding or plan to breast-feed.
+Tell your doctor if you are breastfeeding.

-It is recommended that you do not breastfeed while taking Lurasidone Sandoz, as it may pass into breast milk and therefore there is a possibility that the breast-fed baby may be affected.
+It is recommended that you do not breast-feed while taking APO-Lurasidone, as it may pass into breast milk.
+There is a possibility that the breast-fed baby may be affected.